 The school district consists of one elementary school serving grades K-2, one intermediate school serving grades 3-5, one middle school serving grades 6-8 and one high school serving grades 9-12.

-Additional information for the village of Brewster, including government, and resources, can be found on their website
+Additional information for the town of Brewster, including public safety, government, and resources, can be found on their website.